chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_vcloud_network_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``network list`` argument is used to get a list of servers from the |vcloud| environment, listed by ID, name, cores, RAM, and disk size.
+Use the ``network list`` argument to get a list of servers from the |vcloud| environment, listed by ID, name, cores, RAM, and disk size.